zymk9/Yet-Another-Anime-Segmenter/README.md

 Many thanks to [AniSeg](https://github.com/jerryli27/AniSeg) created by jerryli27, as part of the dataset originates from the segmentation data provided in this [repo](https://github.com/jerryli27/AniSeg#about-the-models).
 The rest of the dataset is retrieved from [Pixiv](https://www.pixiv.net/) and manually annotated.

+Newer version of the model is still under development, stay tuned if you are interested.

 ## Usage
 ### Installation
 Both AdelaiDet and detectron2 are required.
 Please refer to the official guide from [AdelaiDet](https://github.com/aim-uofa/AdelaiDet#installation) and [detectron2](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
 A [Colab tutorial](https://github.com/zymk9/Yet-Another-Anime-Segmenter/blob/main/Anime_Segmentation.ipynb) is provided.